nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 about Earth science data and GIS is difficult, and often requires a complex software environment for learners.

-Teaching on a JupyterHub enables learners and instructors to focus more of their time on learning and less of it on troubleshooting.
+After gaining some experience this year, we feel that teaching on a JupyterHub is part of the solution.
+This enables learners and instructors to focus more of their time on learning and less of it on troubleshooting.

 We think this could be a good option for your next workshop!